Virginia Tech® home

 All Virginia Home gardeners are welcome to participate, whether you are a gardening novice or an Extension Master Gardener!

-The cost is $2 per trial to help cover the cost of seed.
+The cost is $6, which helps us cover shipping and the cost of seed.

-Each trial is enough seed to grow a 10' row of each variety, but you don't need to plant them all.
+Each trial is enough seed for a 4' X 4' square garden, but you don't need to plant them all.

 2. Grow your trials